BS Bioengineering with Option in Nano & Molecular Engineering (NME)

-- NME Option status affects the choice of capstone laboratory; capstone project (402 or 403) must have NME content.
+- NME Option status affects the choice of capstone laboratory; capstone project (402 only) must have NME content.

 - The capstone proposal written in BIOEN 401, Spring Quarter of junior year, will outline the NME content of the project.
 Therefore students will not be able to declare NME after the beginning of Spring Quarter of junior year.